Interactive wxmplot displays

 this will either return the existing PlotFrame for the window index or create a new one.

-The returned wx.PlotFrame will have the heirarchy of attributes described in the table below.
-This allows access to the underlying matplotlib Axes and Canvas objects.
+The returned wx.PlotFrame from get_plot_window() will have the many attributes and methods, with some of the most useful described in the table below, Table of interactive Plot Window attributes and methods.
+This includes access to the underlying matplotlib Axes and Canvas objects.

 name